-There are so many inspirational, influential people that we’ve come into contact with, either during our travels, or virtually.
+We’ve come in contact with many inspirational, influential people who have incredible travel jobs.
 We met Darryl when we were living in Grenada and he’s since become a great friend.
 He’s a successful business owner living in paradise, but more importantly, he’s created the lifestyle of his dreams.

 We think his story is so amazing, read on to get inspired!

 Hey Darryl, thanks for taking the time to chat with us!
 We’re good friends with you, but for our readers who maybe don’t know who you are, can you please tell them a little about yourself?

 Yeah, I’m Darryl Kotyk….sometimes known as Coco Darillo.
 I’m a Canadian who just never felt comfortable in that country so I’ve done all I can to create my own culture that fits better.

 There are two things that I’m passionate about, my Family and Bicycles.
 I’ve created a life that let’s me to maximize my enjoyment of these things each and every day.